Codebrahma/cbweb/posts/choosing-right-tech-stack-product/2017-04-25-CHOOSING-THE-RIGHT-TECH-STACK-FOR-YOUR-PRODUCT.md

 title: 'CHOOSING THE RIGHT TECH STACK FOR YOUR PRODUCT '
 date: 2017-04-25
-featuredpost: true
+featuredpost: false
 description: >-
  CHOOSING THE RIGHT TECH STACK FOR YOUR PRODUCT
 author: Anand Narayan
+link: /choosing-right-tech-stack-product
 tags:
 - Product development
 - programming languages
 - project management
 ---
 Starting to build a new product and seeing your idea take share can be an exhilarating feeling.
 But founders, specially those without a tech background, have a hard time deciding which technology stack should they use for their product.
 The information overload on the internet can sometimes only add to the confusion.
 If you are in such a position, this article will help you reduce the variables in your decision making and help you conclude faster.